Your Apple ID Was Recently Used On A New Device (SPAM-Phishing)

 There is a wide blasting of SPAM emails that pretended to be a legitimate letter from Apple about your user account being used on a new device.
 Due to people's instinct to click on any link embedded in the email without analyzing the content, SPAM campaigns are usually very effective when disguised under a well known brand.

-SPAM investigation
+SPAM Investigation

 The image above shows the actual content of the email to the Customer.
 The email only contains two links.
 Now, if the person who receives this email is entirely anxious about what's happening, they will quickly click the link and will fall directly on the attacker's hands.